VigneshwarRavichandran/starter-blog1/content/blog/redis-queue-implementation-in-python.md

 ![](/images/redis-server.png)

-Use the below code in the mentioned files
+Use the below code in the mentioned files,

 app.py